rajivadak/Game_Development/readme.md

 Next Action:

-- do 30 min of c++ game dev video on youtube and notes
+- 45 min of comp4300 course on youtube
 - move on to blockchain_dev